-- 15.12.1 Uses that may be suitable for inclusion in the Mixed-Use Riverfront designation include arts, cultural, and heritage facilities; parks, trails, wharfs, and gathering spaces; tourism facilities and public amenities (e.g., visitor centre, rental kiosks, public washrooms); retail and commercial uses (e.g., shops, hotels, restaurants); and new mixed-use residential/commercial buildings. - 15.12.2 The Yukon River, and shoreline park and/ or natural space will be enhanced through the inclusion of interconnected parks, trails, and development setbacks. - 15.12.3 All development in the Mixed-Use Riverfront Designation will be designed to support connectivity to the Yukon River. - 15.12.4 The maximum building height allowed in the Mixed-Use Riverfront designation will be 10 metres; however, to promote the concentration culture and tourism facilities higher buildings may be considered within this designation. - 15.12.5 The adaptive reuse of existing structures is encouraged. - 15.12.6 Development of buildings will be prohibited between the Riverfront walkway and Yukon River.
-Exceptions may be considered for buildings related to water activities, public use, temporary or seasonal buildings, cultural facilities, and existing or relocated heritage buildings. - 15.12.7 All new developments must be designed to be aesthetically pleasing from both the street and the riverfront trail and include pedestrian connections to the trail.
+- 15.11.1 Uses that may be suitable for inclusion in the Mixed-Use Riverfront designation include arts, cultural and heritage facilities, parks, trails, wharfs, and gathering spaces, tourism facilities and public amenities (e.g., visitor centre, rental kiosks, public washrooms), retail and commercial uses (e.g., shops, hotels, restaurants), and mixed-use residential/commercial uses. - 15.11.2 All development in the Mixed-Use Riverfront Designation will be designed to support connectivity to Chu Nìikwän/the Yukon River. - 15.11.3 To protect viewscapes to the River, buildings shall generally be small scale.
+Larger buildings may be considered to promote the concentration of culture and tourism buildings within this designation.
+Building heights will be confirmed through the Zoning Bylaw update process.

-Section 15.13 NATURAL RESOURCE EXTRACTION
+Section 15.12 NATURAL RESOURCE EXTRACTION